dinukadev/stop-ec2-instance-on-tags-lambda/README.md

 - [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 - Create an AWS user who has full admin access with programmatic access and obtain the access key ID and the secret access key
 - Run the `aws configure` and follow the instructions to setup access via the AWS CLI
+- Make sure to setup AWS SES on the region you are deploying this lambda

 # Configuration and Profiles
 This lambda is broken down into three main profiles;